Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 “Yeah,” Vark growled gently.
 “We do.
 They’re brave too, alla them.
 But they’re also weak, mostly.
 Which ain’t anythin’ ‘gainst them personally, it’s jus’ that second-degrees usually ain’t man enough ‘fer this kinda work, even with armor an’ guns.
 Gotta be able ‘ta take a hit an’ power through the raid, an’ ‘ya can’t stop ‘till the job’s done.”

-The vast majority of gaoian males were second degree, making up over ninety percent of the adult demographic---and thus, the grand army as well.
+The vast majority of gaoian males were second degree, making up over ninety percent of the adult demographic - and thus, the grand army as well.
 The problem wasn’t one of spirit, oh no. It was one of simple physical inadequacy.
-It pained Vark to admit it, but second degree males were...something *less* compared to the Human average---and in this new Deathworlder era, ‘Human’ was the standard to compare against.
+It pained Vark to admit it, but second degree males were...something *less* compared to the Human average - and in this new Deathworlder era, ‘Human’ was the standard to compare against.
 They were noticeably smaller and often considerably less muscular, even next to Human women.
 They had slower reflexes, weren’t nearly so strong and couldn’t take anywhere near the same amount of abuse.
 They didn’t have a Human’s endless endurance, that marvelous immune system, the same resistance to pain and toxins… any of that.
 Sure, they could survive on comparatively meager rations, had a better nose and natural weapons a Human did not... but that wasn’t useful in this case.
 Against well-defended Hunters, raids meant overwhelming force.

 Ordinarily, a problem like this he’d just throw a fuck of a lotta ordnance at the greasy shits.
 That kind of fight, the grand army could do like none other; they were well-trained on tactics and maneuver, and has the right predatory mindset.
 But the root of his conundrum was *logistics,* an’ an army ran outta bullets just as fast as it ran outta meeshi beans.
 Which meant he had to go for it.
 Which meant a lotta death.

 Vark wasn’t a fan of throwing bodies at problems, if he could avoid it.
 What he needed was more assault teams.
 They’d be exactly the tool for the job, but they depended on higher-degree males, and *gods* were they rare and precious resources.
 A well-trained third-degree was a match for most any Human trooper, but they were less than eight percent of the population, and virtually all of them in the grand army were already in leadership or special positions, like the assault teams.
-A fourth-degree was even more impressive, and could reliably embarrass even exceptional Humans---and some Ten’Gewek, apparently---but they were literally one in a million.
+A fourth-degree was even more impressive, and could reliably embarrass even exceptional Humans - and some Ten’Gewek, apparently - but they were literally one in a million.
 Fifth-degrees were far better still and *truly* astounding specimens, but at less than one in a *hundred* million they weren’t even a factor...and of course, there was only one sixth-degree alive, the first in centuries.

 And he was far too important to spend on something like this.